gaia-platform/gaia-docs/articles/reference/ddl-create-table.md

 ```
 [CREATE] TABLE [if not exists] table_name ( [
-{ fieldname datatype [UNIQUE]
+{ fieldname datatype [unique][optional]
 [, ... ]
 ] );
 ```

 The if not exists operator is optional.
 If a table with the same name already exists, the command is ignored.
 However, there is no verification that the existing table has a structure identical to that indicated by the create table statement.

 The fieldname parameter specifies the name of a field in the table.

 The datatype parameter specifies the type of data the field holds (e.g. varchar, integer, date, etc.).

 Valid data types are:

 - bool - Boolean data type
 - int8 - 8-bit integer